MohammadAli-Khodabandelou/linux-kernel-hardening/CONFIG_HARDENED_USERCOPY.md

 [here](https://groups.google.com/g/linux.kernel/c/y9Dgu5HD1bg?pli=1).

-Before start investigating the source code for this patch, let's have an introduction to user space and kernel space.
+Before starting to investigate the source code for this patch, let's have an introduction to user space and kernel space.